Responsible gambling Ireland provided by the Dunlewey Centre - Problem gambling services

 Gambling in Ireland has now become a more socially acceptable leisure activity with gambling facilities available online, in betting shops, at race tracks, in card clubs or gaming arcades or on Lotteries.
 For the majority of gamblers it remains an occasional social activity, but for a small percentage of the gambling population, they may find that it can escalate out of control.

-While the vast majority of people who gamble do so for entertainment or fun, for people who have addictive personalities it can become a serious problem.
+While the vast majority of people who gamble do so for entertainment or fun, unfortunately, for some people it can become a serious problem or addiction.
 Some tips for ensuring your gambling remains fun include;

 • Only gamble with what you can afford.